-After moving to England in 2013, having my own garden now, this soon became too small and I started volunteering at Sir Harold Hillier Gardens in 2014.
-(I can wholeheartedly recommend joining those lovely volunteers and staff at Hilliers!)
-Since then I completed several RHS courses, at Sparsholt and Edinburgh Botanic Gardens, and have worked in private gardens and a primary school’s allotment garden with the focus on exploring nature through growing veg with children.
+After moving to England in 2013, I finally got my own garden and this soon became too small.
+So, I started to look for the next adventure and I began volunteering at Sir Harold Hillier Gardens in 2014.
+By the way: I can wholeheartedly recommend joining those lovely volunteers and staff at Hilliers!

-Today I enjoy working mostly outside in private gardens in the Winchester-Romsey-New Forest area, being tasked with improving those gardens and maintaining a very diverse range of plants.
-And it turns out that combining work at the computer (yes, still doing graphic design) and being exposed to the elements on other occasions is a very satisfying combination!
+It’s been quite a journey to arrive where I am today.
+I enjoy being tasked with improving gardens and maintaining a very diverse range of plants.
+It turns out that combining work at the computer (yes, still occasionally doing graphic design) and spending ever more time outdoors is a very satisfying combination!